Mario Golf (video game)

-Mario Golf is a 1999 sports game developed by Camelot Software Planning and published by Nintendo for the Nintendo 64.
-Mario, his friends, and his enemies play golf on a variety of Mario-themed courses.
-Following NES Open Tournament Golf, it is the second game in the Mario Golf series.
-Camelot also developed a Game Boy Color version, which adds role-playing elements.
+Mario Golf is a 1999 sports video game developed by Camelot Software Planning and published by Nintendo for the Nintendo 64.
+It is the successor to NES Open Tournament Golf and, although the first to bear the name, is observed as the second game in the Mario Golf series.
+Players control Mario series characters participating in the sport of golf on themed courses.
+Unlike previous golf titles, the gameplay is simplified to provide an easier experience while retaining common elements such as character statistics and variables affecting ball shots.
+In addition to traditional stroke play, there are other modes such as mini golf and a skins match.
+There is also a Game Boy Color version, which adds role-playing elements.

-The Nintendo 64 version was re-released on the Wii and Wii U Virtual Console, and on the Nintendo Switch Online + Expansion Pack, in 2008, 2015, and 2022 respectively, while the GBC version was re-released on the Nintendo 3DS Virtual Console in 2012.
+The Nintendo 64 version was re-released on the Wii and Wii U Virtual Console, and on the Nintendo Classics service, in 2008, 2015, and 2022 respectively, while the GBC version was re-released on the Nintendo 3DS Virtual Console in 2012, and on the Nintendo Classics service on March 12, 2024.

 Gameplay

 Players choose from a variety of characters including Mario, Luigi, Princess Peach, Yoshi, Wario, and a few original characters.
 Players can then select from a number of courses which have features adapted to the Nintendo world.
 As a "pick up and play" game, it simplifies the game of golf, without its complicated real-life aspects.
 Although the game is easy to play and simple in appearance, its engine has many variables that can affect a shot, such as wind strength and direction (indicated by a Boo), rain, characters' individual attributes, spin on the ball, and relief of the land.
 The variety of gameplay modes include speed golf, ring shot, mini golf, and skins match.
 Every character in the game has voice samples which can be used to comment on opponents' shots.

 The Transfer Pak connects the Nintendo 64 and Game Boy Color versions, to exchange characters and data.
 A GBC character earns experience points with each round.